THE FELLOWSHIP

 Since 2013, the WorldMUN program has been shaping fellows in rhetoric, group dynamics, and negotiation.
 Our goal is to empower students and young professionals to discover their individual value-based leadership styles through practice opportunities while emphasising the practical application of politics and diplomacy on a global stage.

-Over five months of intensive training, our fellows acquire the skills and knowledge necessary to excel, which they can put into practice at renowned events like LIMUN and Harvard WorldMUN in Manila.
-In preparation for these conferences, we will grant valuable political insights into Taiwan’s current political situation and global diplomacy.
+Over five months of intensive training, our fellows acquire the skills and knowledge necessary to excel, which they can put into practice at renowned events like LIMUN and Harvard WorldMUN in Lima.
+In preparation for these conferences, we will grant valuable political insights into Peru's current political situation and global diplomacy.

 TIMELINE